Clinical Mental Health Counseling Master of Arts (MA) program

 Clinical Mental Health Counselors provide invaluable assessment, psychotherapy and consultation services to individuals, groups, families, and systems.
 The field has a promising career outlook, and graduates of the William James College counseling programs have an excellent track record of achievement.

 This program prepares graduates to qualify to acquire the post-master's supervised experience that leads to the independent practice as a professional mental health counselor.
 Graduates of this program will have fulfilled all educational and pre-master's field experience requirements to qualify for independent licensure in the state of Massachusetts as a Mental Health Counselor (LMHC).

 The program can be completed full-time in 5 semesters (2 years that include the summer session) or part-time in 3 years.
 Degree completion requires 60 credits of course work, a practicum (minimum 360 hours) and an internship (minimum 600 hours).

-Although the primary goal is to prepare master's level clinicians, this program will also provide students with some of the necessary foundations for pursuing further graduate study, including the doctoral programs at William James College.
+Although the primary goal is to prepare master's level counselors, this program will also provide students with some of the necessary foundations for pursuing further graduate study, including the doctoral programs at William James College.
 Clinical Mental Health Counseling MA program graduates may be eligible for Advanced Standing in Clinical Psychology PsyD Program.
 Click here to see Advanced Standing and Transfer of Credit policy.

 William James College integrates rigorous academic instruction with extensive field education and professional development assistance in the form of practicums and internships.
 We believe that the best learning comes from integrating classroom knowledge with hands-on experience.
 The curriculum provides for an understanding of theory, training, and practice of counseling.
 We emphasize the development of professionals who are committed to the ethical provisions of quality services to culturally diverse clients, agencies, and organizations.

 Letter from the Counseling Program Chair